veepionyc/git-style-guide/README.md

 A commit message should provide a short description of the commit content.

 Fine-grained commits with meaningful messages greatly facilitate tracking of regression bugs either manually or using [git bisect](https://git-scm.com/docs/git-bisect).

+Do not use the same commit message repeatedly -  no _cont_  _cont_ _cont_

 ##Useful git commands
 _reporting_